RibirX/Ribir/dev-helper/readme.md

-# Dev helper
+# Development Helper

-This library provides macros to write tests for `Ribir`.
+This library offers macros to facilitate testing for `Ribir`.

 ## Dependencies

-To use these macros add `paste` and `ribir_dev_helper` in `[dev-dependencies]` section of your `Cargo.toml`.
-For the detail see the macros documents.
+To utilize these macros, include `paste` and `ribir_dev_helper` in the `[dev-dependencies]` section of your `Cargo.toml`.
+For more details, refer to the macro documentation.

-## Test case files
+## Test Case Files

-These macros may read files to test, all those files are read from the `test_cases` in the workspace root of your project.
+These macros may require reading files for testing.
+All such files are sourced from the `test_cases` directory located at the root of your workspace.

-Use `RIBIR_IMG_TEST=overwrite` environment variant to overwrite or generate the files.
-For example, you can use `RIBIR_IMG_TEST=overwrite cargo test` to overwrite all test case files.
-Or special test `RIBIR_IMG_TEST=overwrite cargo test -- test_name`.
+Use the `RIBIR_IMG_TEST=overwrite` environment variable to overwrite or generate the files.
+For instance, `RIBIR_IMG_TEST=overwrite cargo test` can be used to overwrite all test case files.
+For a specific test, use `RIBIR_IMG_TEST=overwrite cargo test -- test_name`.

+For image tests, if the actual image differs from the expected one, both the actual image and the difference image are saved alongside the expected image.
+The difference image represents the discrepancies between the actual and expected images.